Is your stomach grumbling? Did you skip lunch? Then you’re going to need to know how to say “I’m hungry” in Korean!

 When talking about whether you are hungry or not, two different adjectives are used.

-If you want to say that you are full, then you need to use a different adjective completely.
-This adjective is 부르다 (bureuda), so to say ‘I am full’ in Korean, you would use 배부르다 (baebureuda).
+If you want to say that you are full, then you need to use the adjective 부르다 (bureuda).
+To say “I am full” in Korean, you would use 배부르다 (baebureuda).

 Hungry Exclamations in Korean